12 Top Hiking & Walking Trails near Boston

 The 635-foot summit of Great Blue Hill is the highest of the 22 Blue Hills protected by the 7,000 acres of the reservation stretching across parts of Milton, Quincy, Braintree, Canton, Randolph, and Dedham, south of Boston.
 Climbers are rewarded with sweeping views of the entire metropolitan area from its rocky top, but this is only part of the park's 125 miles of trails.
 Some lead to sites with evidence of Native American presence here, others past remnants of early farms and old quarries.

 The park protects natural habitats that you can explore on trails that lead past ponds, marshes, and swamps, and through high and lowland forests, meadows, and an Atlantic white cedar bog.
 The six-mile Skyline Loop involves some serious exercise, with rock scrambles and a lot of ups and downs.
 Maps are available at the headquarters, and the rangers are helpful in suggesting and describing routes.

 Also in the park are the Blue Hills Trailside Museum and the Blue Hill Observatory and Science Center, at the summit of Great Blue Hill.
 You can get to the park by public transportation.

 Address: 695 Hillside Street, Milton, Massachusetts

-The views along the coast reach across Ipswich Bay as far as the coast to New Hampshire and Maine.
+The views along the coast reach across Ipswich Bay as far as New Hampshire and Maine.
 Birders will like this park, with its rocky coast covered in bayberry and shad, good habitats for small birds.
 The Atlantic Path continues from the far side of the park.